Scalable Dexterous Robot Learning with AR-based Remote Human-Robot Interactions: Numerical Results

 \subsection{Manipulation Tasks for Object Grasping}

-We consider two cases, namely the deformable ball grasping and bottle grasping tasks.
+{We consider three cases, namely bottle, deformable ball and drill grasping tasks.
 Both the proposed algorithm and the baselines are trained in the simulator via PyBullet (See Fig.~\ref{fig4simulator}), and the maximum trajectory length is up to $T=100$ time-steps.
+In each simulated trial, we run 3 seeds with seed number 42, 97, 215, and quantifies the performance for all the solutions over $10^4$ simulated trials.
+Moreover, we have considered that the objects are positioned in dynamic 3D configurations, to exhibit spatial generalization.
+Fig. 5 presents the example rollouts for successful object grasping tasks. }

+{By leveraging our dexterous robot arm-hand teleoperation system via AR in the subsection II-B, expert trajectories are collected for BC training.
+As shown in Table III, adding expert trajectories improves BC performance, but BC still performs poorly even with 50 expert trajectories.
+To strike a balance between BC performance and the cost of collecting demonstrations, we adopt 15 expert trajectories for BC training/pretraining in the following results.}

-Fig. 5 presents the example rollouts for successful object grapsing tasks.
-Fig. 6 confirms that in both use cases, our proposed algorithm converges more rapidly than the baselines, and obtains the largest mean reward, therefore, it achieves the highest success rates for object grasping tasks.
+Fig. 6 confirms that in all the use cases, our proposed algorithm converges more rapidly than the baselines, and obtains the largest mean reward, therefore, it achieves the highest success rates for object grasping tasks.
 With the help of behavior cloning based pretraining, the proposed algorithm significantly improves the reward and success rate from a few data points.
-Differing from all the baselines, the RL policy collapse can be well prevented by applying the contrastive learning in our proposed algorithm.
+The RL policy collapse can be well prevented by applying the contrastive learning in our proposed algorithm.

-We proceed to evaluate the average performance in the simulation environment via PyBullet, where all the simulations are performed on the Intel Xeon Gold 6226R CPU and a single NVIDIA RTX 4090 GPU, and the performance for all the solutions are quantified over $10^4$ simulated trials in terms of different metrics.
-The comprehensive performance comparisons are summarized in Table III.
-It is demonstrated that our proposed algorithm consumes the least training time (approximately four times faster than that of conventional SAC) and achieves the highest success rates of both ball grasping and bottle grasping.
+We proceed to evaluate the average performance in the simulation environment via PyBullet, where all the simulations are performed on the Intel Xeon Gold 6226R CPU and a single NVIDIA RTX 4090 GPU. {In each simulated trial, we run 3 seeds with seed number 42, 97, 215, and quantifies the performance for all the solutions over $10^4$ simulated trials in terms of different metrics.
+The comprehensive performance comparisons are summarized in Table IV.
+It is demonstrated that our proposed algorithm consumes the least training time\footnote{{Note that the time of expert demonstration data collection via AR based teleoperation is excluded, and the training duration of the proposed algorithm includes both BC pretraining and RL phases.}} and achieves the highest success rates for all the considered manipulation tasks.}